TL;DR

 Can a business or individual be held legally responsible for serious injuries even when they followed every safety standard and acted with reasonable care?
 In many personal injury cases, the answer is yes.

-• A dangerous activity or defective product existed
+- A dangerous activity or defective product existed

-• The plaintiff suffered harm
+- The plaintiff suffered harm

-• The harm was directly caused by that activity or product
+- The harm was directly caused by that activity or product

-Legal Definition of Strict Liability in Tort Law
+Strict Liability Definition in Law

 Historical Context: How Strict Liability Tort Law Evolved